tinue/apa102-pi/README.md

 * A Raspberry Pi, running an up-to-date version of Raspbian (the library is tested with the 2017-08-16 version of Raspbian Stretch Lite).
 * SPI enabled and active (`raspi-config`, Interfacing Options, SPI, Enable).
 * The SPI must be free and unused.
-* A library named `spidev`, Version 3.
-I used the one from here: [https://github.com/doceme/py-spidev]().
+* The Adafruit_Python_GPIO library (https://github.com/adafruit/Adafruit_Python_GPIO)
 * Python 3: Some people tried with Python 2 and reported it working, but I can't vouch for this myself.
 I used Python 3 for all development and test.
-Note that you need to install "spidev" with Python 3!
+Note that you need to install the Adafruit_Python_GPIO with Python 3!
 If you install with Python 2, then the library is invisible for Python 3 applications.

 Ideally, a 10$ Raspberry Pi Zero W is dedicated to the task of driving the LEDs.
 The connector to the LED stripe can be soldered directly to the correct ports on the board.